aitianyu-cn/tianyu-csp/.doc/main-config.md

             "file": "",         // file of rest setting(3)
             "request-map": {},  // definition of request item map(4)
             "loader": ""        // path of url direction router(5)
+            "fallback": {       // default rest target, is used for rest path is not found(6) "package": "",
+                "module": "",
+                "method": ""
+            }
         },
         "database": {
             "file": "",         // file of database configuration "rename": {
-                "types": "",    // custom name of database types in config file(6) "configs": "",  // custom name of db connection config in config file(7) "sys": ""       // custom name of db system rename map in config file(8) }
+                "types": "",    // custom name of database types in config file(7) "configs": "",  // custom name of db connection config in config file(8) "sys": ""       // custom name of db system rename map in config file(9) }
         },
         "user": {